A brain-healthy lifestyle for people living with MS

 Summary

 Treatment of MS has changed dramatically over the past decade with improvements to the number of available drug therapies and timely standards for monitoring disease activity.
-While the initial focus is on the choice of treatment, discussions around brain-healthy lifestyle management, with referral to services that support lifestyle modifications, are suggested within three months of diagnosis.
+While the initial focus is on treatment choice, discussions around brain-healthy lifestyle management, with referral to services that support lifestyle modifications, are suggested within three months of diagnosis.
 This represents a critical window for protective lifestyle interventions to delay the progression of MS and to maximise overall brain health.

 Combining treatment and lifestyle management to preserve brain tissue and optimise brain health is endorsed by the international MS Brain Health initiative.
 Lifestyle factors such as cardiovascular fitness, avoiding smoking and limiting the use of alcohol have been prioritised to maximise lifelong brain health for people living with MS (plwMS).
 Dietary guidance appears to be overlooked as an element of a brain-healthy lifestyle.